 When appointment is mandatory

-• Company has at least 1,000 employees in Germany
+• Company employs at least 1,000 workers in Germany under Section 1 LkSG

 • German branch or subsidiary of a foreign group above the threshold